message/iata/PM.md

 - the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna or Pfizer-BioNTech at least 7 days before arrival; or
 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna or Pfizer-BioNTech at least 7 days before arrival and a proof of previous infection with COVID-19;
 - More exemptions can be found at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>
-2. Passengers arriving from red list countries: Afghanistan, Argentina, Bangladesh, Brazil, Colombia, Congo (Dem.
-Rep.), Costa Rica, Cuba, Indonesia, Maldives, Mozambique, Namibia, Nepal, Oman, Pakistan, Russian Fed., Seychelles, South Africa, Suriname or Tunisia; must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
+2. Passengers arriving from red list countries: Afghanistan, Algeria, Argentina, Bangladesh, Brazil, Colombia, Congo (Dem.
+Rep.), Costa Rica, Cuba, Indonesia, Maldives, Morocco, Mozambique, Namibia, Nepal, Oman, Pakistan, Russian Fed., Seychelles, South Africa, Suriname or Tunisia; must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 12 years;
 - merchant seamen;